Angela Rayner: How does Labour elect a new deputy leader of the party?

 Angela Rayner.
 Photo: MHCLG via Flickr.

-Deputy Prime Minister Angela Rayner has said she spoke to her family about resigning from office after admitting she did not pay enough stamp duty on a second home.
+Deputy Prime Minister Angela Rayner has resigned from the government and as deputy party leader after admitting she did not pay enough stamp duty on a second home.

-LabourList has gone through the party rulebook to find out…
+Now that the party has a vacancy for the deputy leadership, LabourList has gone through the party rulebook to find out what happens next…

 READ MORE: Labour Party Conference 2025: Full LabourList events programme revealed